Talking with Children & Adults With ASD About the D.C. Riots

 Maintain a calm environment:

 Take sensory breaks as needed: Get absorbed in the feeling of heavy blankets with your loved one on the spectrum, put stimming time in your child’s schedule and mimic appropriate sensory breaks like listening to music in your favorite rocking chair.
-Sensory breaks allow some individuals on the spectrum to regulate when they are feeling overstimulated.
+Sensory breaks allow some individuals on the spectrum time to regulate when they are feeling overstimulated.

-Seek out professional services to build up your team: If you’ve always made time to take your child to therapies, make sure you are taking as good of care of yourself too.
+Seek out professional services to build up your team: If you’ve always made time to take your child to therapies, make sure you are taking care of yourself as well.
 Talking with a counselor can help caregivers manage their own stress instead of it causing conflict in their home.
 If your child or young adult with ASD isn’t seeing a therapist, inquire with them or other caregivers to see if it might be beneficial to add another professional to the team supporting your child.
 Milestones is always here to help you find the right therapist for yourself or loved one.

 Make concrete time to talk:

-“If you can complete (a task they need to get done before you have the discussion) by (repeat specific time), then we can talk about everything at one time.”
+Sometimes, it also helps to divert and reinforce them - “If you can complete (a task they need to get done before you have the discussion) by (repeat specific time), then we can talk about everything at one time.”

 If they ask again, point to the sheet of paper they can write on and the time that you will talk with them.